gavento/shallow-review/docs/CLASSIFY.md

 ## Classification Output

 Stored as columns:
+- `ai_safety_relevance`: 0.0-1.0 score (how relevant is the topic to AI safety/alignment)
-- `classify_relevancy`: 0.0-1.0 score (AI safety/alignment relevance)
+- `shallow_review_inclusion`: 0.0-1.0 score (how suitable for Shallow Review - technical contribution level)
-- `kind`: Content type - independent of relevancy (see ClassifyKind enum in DATA.md)
+- `kind`: Content type - independent of relevancy/inclusion (see ClassifyKind enum in DATA.md)
-  - Example: `paper_page` can be relevant (0.9) or irrelevant (0.1)
+  - Example: `paper_page` can have high safety relevance (0.9) but low inclusion (0.1) if not technical
-  - All content gets both a kind and a relevancy score
+  - All content gets a kind and both scores
   - For `social_media` kind: stricter criteria apply (see DATA.md) - only announcements and major events etc.
-- `category`: One leaf category ID from taxonomy (see taxonomy section below)
+- `category`: 1-3 leaf category IDs from taxonomy (see taxonomy section below)

 LLM extracts detailed metadata (stored in data JSON):
 - `tokens_full`: Full HTML token count